-Patient Transport.
+Patient Transport

-- 1. If COVID-19 is widespread in the community, surgical masks should be considered for ALL patients irrespective of COVID-19 status. - 2.
+- 1. Surgical masks should be used for ALL patients irrespective of COVID-19 status during the COVID-19 pandemic. - 2.
 The movement of patients with COVID-19 should be limited with all efforts made to ensure the patient is initially admitted to the appropriate location. - 3.
 If patient transport is necessary: - a.
 Non-intubated patients should be transferred wearing a surgical mask over their oxygen delivery device which may include nasal prongs or a non-rebreather mask up to 15 L/min. - b.
 Staff should wear airborne PPE. - c.
 Once a patient is admitted to the ICU, transport outside of the ICU should be limited.
 If transport is required, then coordination should occur to ensure safety standards are maintained. - d.
 Hallways must be cleared where possible and only essential staff should accompany the patient.
 Staff not involved in the transfer should not come within 6 feet of the patient. - e.
 Intubated patients should have closed circuits, a HEPA filter in situ, and appropriate cuff pressure to reduce the aerosolization risks.